 Most people with Buerger's disease develop the condition between the ages of 19 and 55.
 It is more common in men.
 However, more women are being diagnosed with it as the number of women who smoke increases.
 Overall, the number of people who develop Buerger's disease is reducing as the number of people who smoke is decreasing.
 This decrease also seems to be related to improvements in a country's economy and public services.

 What are the symptoms of Buerger's disease?

 As mentioned above, symptoms occur because blood is not able to get through to all parts of the hands and/or feet.
 Your hands and feet may feel cold and they may appear slightly swollen.
 They may be pale, or have a red or bluish colour.
 Pain in your hands and feet is one of the main symptoms.
 This can sometimes feel like burning.
 You can develop pain in your legs or feet when you walk.
 This is called intermittent claudication.
-As the disease gets worse, pain can occur even when you are resting.
-Pain is often worse at night time.
+As the disease becomes worse, pain can occur even when you are resting.
+Pain is often worse at night.
 You may notice tingling or numbness in your feet and hands.
 Cold weather will usually make symptoms worse.

 As Buerger's disease worsens, you may start to develop ulcers on your hands and feet, which can be painful.
 Skin infections can also set in.
 Gangrene can develop if the tissues in your hands and feet completely die due to lack of blood supply.
 If you develop gangrene, your skin and underlying tissues become black.

 Out of your two feet and two hands, it is usually at least three of these that are affected in Buerger's disease.
 However, you may notice symptoms in just one finger of your hand or one toe on your foot.